Cisco-Kosha/teamwork-connector/README.md

 ## Authentication

-To use the Teamwork Connector, you need your Teamwork URL and API Key.
+To use the Kosha Teamwork Connector, you need your Teamwork URL and API Key.

-Your URL can be found in the settings of your Teamwork site.
-If you navigate to the settings tab on the top right corner of your site and click on general.
-Your main project settings will appear you will see your URL there under 'Site Address'.
-You use this when pinging the API.

-Your API token can be found by logging into your Teamwork account, clicking your avatar in the top right and choosing Edit my details.
-On the API tab of the dialog click the "Show your token" at the bottom (under "API Authentication tokens").
+See the [Teamwork API docs](https://apidocs.teamwork.com/docs/teamwork/d1b2de52c3cec-api-key-and-url) for details.